yrangana/Coursera_Capstone/Introduction/Analysis of outer Colombo suburbs.md

 ## Problem
 <div style="text-align: justify;line-height:2">
 However (CMR) covers only about 6 per cent of the country’s total land area [2].
 Because of the shortage, property prices are skyrocketing each year.
 Therefore, it is extremely difficult to find a better suburb to buy a property to a migrant.
 They want to find areas where real estate values are lower. at the same time, they want to find areas which have a higher density of social places according to their interest.
-The objective of this study is to address the above issue by clustering outer Colombo suburbs concerning land prices and density of social places.
+The objective of this study is to address the above issue by clustering outer suburbs in Colombo concerning land prices and density of social places.
 </div>
 <br/>